Blog

 The system can spot suspicious or anomalous activity that warrants operator attention by applying algorithms and rules to live camera footage.
 Examples may include a person loitering (perhaps near concourse cash points), erratic driving in car parks/repeat circling of station approaches, or individuals waiting too close to the edge of platforms.

-Notifications are prioritised and automatically issued to relevantly qualified and/or authorised staff while also ensuring control room teams receive real-time updates.
+Notifications are prioritised and automatically issued to relevantly qualified and authorised staff while ensuring control room teams receive real-time updates.

 3. Alerting you to things that haven’t happened yet